 Under the FLSA, you have two years from the violation to file a lawsuit to recover unpaid wages and other damages.
 If the violation is occurring repeatedly, you have two years from the date of the last violation, but you can only recover up to two years’ worth of unpaid wages.
 Contact Coffman Legal as soon as you become aware of the unpaid wage violation to help ensure you get all the wages owed to you.

 In the case of a willful violation, you have up to three years to file a lawsuit, and you can recover up to three years’ worth of unpaid wages.
 A violation can be considered willful if your employer knew it was violating the law or acted with reckless disregard of the law.

-If you believe your employer is withholding your wages for any reason, call Coffman Legal in Columbus at 614-949-1181 for a free consultation.
+If you believe your employer is withholding your wages for any reason, call Coffman Legal’s Ohio unpaid wages lawyers at 614-949-1181 for a free consultation.
 We help employees throughout Ohio collect their unpaid wages and all legal damages allowed by law.